5T33Z0/Clover-Crate/OC2Clover/README.md

 To be continued…

-### ACPI > Delete
+### ACPI/Delete
-The ACPI > Delete section is meant for deleting certain Tables from ACPI (usually combined with other SSDTs to replace them, like SSDT-PM or SSDT-PLUG for example).
+The ACPI/Delete section is meant for deleting certain Tables from ACPI (usually combined with other SSDTs to replace them, like SSDT-PM or SSDT-PLUG for example).

-In Clover Configurator, this section is located under ACPI > Drop Tables.
+In Clover Configurator, this section is located under ACPI/Drop Tables.
 These are the available parameters:

 | OpenCore        | Clover              |
 |:----------------|:--------------------|